 One of the great things about Ryon is he always has coffee ready in the morning.
 [Always.]
 We are coffee lovers in the Grant house [the adults anyways] and its how we start our mornings.
 Throughout the day sometimes as well.
 And I like good coffee.
 You know, the have to wait in line and promise your kids cake pops kind of coffee.
 After ordering an iced chai latte one afternoon I decided to ask Dr. Google – what’s in this stuff that makes it so good anyways?
 And his answer was two little magical ingredients and a pinch of love.

-This has to be one of the easiest recipes that I have ever shared.
-But its coffee, so its also one of my favorites.
+This has to be one of the easiest copycat coffee drink recipes that I have ever shared.
+But its caffeine, so its also one of my favorites.
 All you need to make your own iced chai latte is chai tea [I used Tazo brand] and milk.
 Yup.
 Seriously.
 That’s all you need.
 Once I found that out I felt silly paying 3 plus bucks for one of these bad boys.
 Here is the quick tutorial on how to make your own.
 [And save a whopping 3 bucks.]

 I made a whole pitcher of chai tea and just added my milk when I was ready for a latte.
 So to make a pitcher I boiled 8 cups of water on the stove top and added 8 chai tea bags.
 I let them seep for about 30 minutes and then removed them.
 I poured the cool chai tea mix into a pitcher and put in the fridge overnight.
 [Note – you can add more or less chai tea bags to your boiling water depending on how strong you want it flavored.]
 Don’t forget to add your pinch of love.